MiikkaR7/moottorivene-java/README.md

 # Moottorivene

-C++ program for creating, deleting, changing the order of and printing a list of created motor boats.
+Java program for creating, deleting, changing the order of and printing a list of created motor boats.